wp-plugins/ose-firewall/readme.txt

 * Added: Feature Requests #49: Add landing page to show all features for the premium service
 * Added: Feature Requests #72: Add database versioning to ensure smooth database updates
 * Added: PDO class activation codes in the php.ini activation section for suite version
-* Imppovement: UI #50: Change the one column login UI to two columns UI
+* Enhancement: UI #50: Change the one column login UI to two columns UI
-* Imppovement: UI #51: Add a button to the activate my premium page to smooth premium service activation
+* Enhancement: UI #51: Add a button to the activate my premium page to smooth premium service activation
+* Fixed: Bugs #15: IP management some flags are missing for some websites
+* Fixed: Bugs #53: Fix variable cannot be added to suite / joomla in some websites
+* Fixed: Bugs #55: In a specific website website, the variable Whitelist not working
+* Fixed: Bugs #56: In a specific website, the OSE Security Suite cannot upgrade to Centrora Security Suite
+* Fixed: Bugs#57: In a specific website, user cannot login premium service
+* Fixed: Bugs#63: In a specific website, Virus scanner cannot complete virus sccanning

 = 4.4.0 =
 * Added: Backup function for database and files for the whole WordPress and Joomla website
 * Added: File permission function to change the file permissions of the system
-* Fixed: Virus Cronjob cannot be completed in some servers
 * Added: Added email for the virus scanning cronjob when the scanning is completed
 * Fixed: In Windows server, the IP cannot be added into the database
+* Fixed: Virus Cronjob cannot be completed in some servers

 = 4.3.8 =
 * Fixed: Scanning specific path not working properly on some servers

 = 4.3.7 =
-* Improved: adjusted maximum threshold function to block an IP address so it will block the IP once it exceeds the threshold instead of blocking the IP in the next time
+* Enhancement: adjusted maximum threshold function to block an IP address so it will block the IP once it exceeds the threshold instead of blocking the IP in the next time
-* Fixed: Fixed Autoloader not working when the firewall is activated globally in the php environment where local php configuration is not allowed
 * Added: Added single thread scanning function so the scanning can be performed on some servers with strict database connection requirements.
 * Added: Backup, Clean, Delete function in scanning report
 * Fixed: Scanning specific path not working properly on some servers
+* Fixed: Fixed Autoloader not working when the firewall is activated globally in the php environment where local php configuration is not allowed

 = 4.3.6 =
-* Improved: Improved virus scanner
+* Enhancement: Improved virus scanner
 * Added: Added CURL method to download the update package
 * Added: Added Backup, Clean, Backup Clean function for virus scanning report
 * Added: Added Activation with Activation code function for premium services

 = 4.3.5 =
 * Added: Added highlight of the virus scanner report
-* Improved: Enhance the firewall function to ignore json format request variables
+* Enhancement: Enhance the firewall function to ignore json format request variables

 = 4.3.4 =
-* Improved: Forced display_errors to be disabled when running the Centrora Firewall for all instances
+* Enhancement: Forced display_errors to be disabled when running the Centrora Firewall for all instances
-* Improved: MainWP Extension to support some commercial MainWP addons
+* Enhancement: MainWP Extension to support some commercial MainWP addons

 = 4.3.3 =
-* Improved: Improved MainWP Extension so it checks if the extension is enabled in the Child websites
+* Enhancement: Improved MainWP Extension so it checks if the extension is enabled in the Child websites

 = 4.3.2 =
-* Improved: Changed MainWP Class loaded inside wordpress backend
+* Enhancement: Changed MainWP Class loaded inside wordpress backend

 = 4.3.1 =
-* Improved: Improved virus scanner so it can scan a larger amount of files in the system
+* Enhancement: Improved virus scanner so it can scan a larger amount of files in the system
-* Improved: Improved virus scanner for cronjob virus scanning functions
+* Enhancement: Improved virus scanner for cronjob virus scanning functions
+* Enhancement: Minor CSS style improvement to enhance the UI
+* Added: Added MainWP Extensions Support
 * Fixed: Fixed the Composer class has been declared in some Joomla websites
-* Added: Added MainWP Extensions Support
-* Improved: Minor CSS style improvement to enhance the UI

 = 4.3.0 =
+* Enhancement: Improved user interface
 * Added: Cron job for virus scanning (automatic daily virus scanning)
-* Improved: Improved user interface

 = 4.2.2 =
-* Improved: Separate the Firewall Configuration Page and the Firewall Rules Fine-tuning page
+* Enhancement: Separate the Firewall Configuration Page and the Firewall Rules Fine-tuning page
-* Improved: Added explanations of each ruleset in the basic firewall to let customers know more about the how Centrora Security
+* Enhancement: Added explanations of each ruleset in the basic firewall to let customers know more about the how Centrora Security

 = 4.2.1 =
 * Fixed: Custom Ban Page cannot be saved successfully on some servers.